twstokes/doom-matrix/README.md

 **Note:**
 - It can take a while to compile these on a Pi!
 You can also consider cross-compiling from a faster machine.
 - If your distro has SDL packages you can install them instead.
-- Even if running `doom-matrix` `root`, you'll probably need to add your user to the appropriate `audio` group.
+- Even if running `doom-matrix` as `root`, you'll probably need to add your user to the appropriate `audio` group.

 ## Building the project